-12.4 Recess
+12.4Recess

 Playgrounds and playground equipment are designed to stimulate children physically, intellectually, socially, and emotionally.
-A daily allotment of recess time for elementary school students will be at least 20 minutes, and included in the master schedule.
-The allotted recess time should not be used as a form of discipline, punishment, or reward.
-On top of the allotted recess, staff is instructed to use physical activity as a reward, when possible.
-To the extent practicable, the school will ensure that its grounds and facilities are safe, and that equipment is available to students to be active.
+A daily allotment of recess time for elementary school students will be at least 20 minutes.
+The allotted recess time should not be used as a form of discipline, punishment or reward.
+To the extent practicable, the school will ensure that its grounds and facilities are safe and that equipment is available to students to be active.
 The maintenance department will conduct necessary inspections and repairs.
 All safety concerns should be reported to the maintenance department.
-Schools will have a scheduled activity break for every 60 minutes of academic instruction, daily.

-- Playground equipment is designed for users between 2-12 years of age (2-5 preschool age, 5-12 school age). - Equipment is designed to be age appropriate. - Recess, PE, or other physical activities will not be withheld from students as a punishment for poor behavior or incomplete class work. - Two types of surfacing can be used, loose-fill material and unitary material.
-Loose-fill materials include mulch, wood chips, shredded/recycled rubber, sand, and pea gravel.
-The minimum amount of loose-fill material required is 3 inches.
+- Playground equipment is designed for users between 2-12 years of age (2-5 preschool age, 5-12 school age). - Equipment is designed to be age appropriate. - Two types of surfacing can be used, loose-fill material and unitary material - Loose-fill materials include mulch, wood chips, shredded/recycled rubber, sand, and pea gravel. - The minimum amount of loose-fill material required is 3 inches.

-12.5 Extracurricular Opportunities for Physical Activity with family and community engagement.
+12.5 Extracurricular Opportunities for Physical Activity

-Physical activity clubs and intramurals are available during, before and after school hours.
 Legacy Christian Academy is committed to offering programs to meet the various physical activity needs, interests, and abilities of all students.
 Opportunities for physical activity offered, excluding intramurals and interscholastic athletics, are:

-- Tailgate for secondary students in the Fall - JH Fall party and hayride - End of year field day for elementary students - Senior trip to Alpine Ministries - A Day of Prayer and Service held quarterly to work in the Xenia community - Extracurricular programs at the local fitness centers - Before school training sessions - Walking communities and programs for adults - The school training room is available before and after school - Elementary basketball, soccer, wrestling and cheerleading
+- Tailgate for secondary students in the Fall and Spring

+- JH Fall party and hayride

+- End of year field day for primary students

+- Senior trip to Alpine Ministries.

+- Spring Work Day for the Xenia community